hashgraph/hedera-nft-auction-demo/README.md

 After sending the request to the admin API, a message will be sent to the TOPIC ID so that any other participants' list of validators will be updated automatically.

+_Note: in the event of a create or update, if a parameter such as `url` isn't specified, it will be set to an empty string._

 ```shell script
 curl -H "Content-Type: application/json" -X POST -d '
 {